 X-wing Starfighter Trench Run is LEGO set 75235-1.
-It has a score of 78.
+It has a score of 75.
 This is average compared to all other sets.
-It is ranked in the bottom 27.79% scored sets on Brick Insights.
-Based on 4 scored reviews, 7 reviews total.
+The set is recommended by 0 reviews, based on 4 scored reviews and 7 reviews total.
+It is ranked in the bottom 27.41% scored sets on Brick Insights.
 We know this set was released in 2019, and it is categorised in Star Wars.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.